Solidarity (Australia): United front as strategy

 Solidarity believes that socialists should unite with broader forces beyond the far left in campaigns for social change and subscribe to an interpretation of Leon Trotsky's idea of the "united front".
 They hold that the united front is a strategy informing basic assumptions about relating to reformist forces, not an organisational tactic that can be selectively applied.
 The late Bob Gould, described the "common orientation as ... electoral support for the Greens and then Labor under the preferential system and a broader united front tactic towards the ranks of the Greens, the trade unions and the Labor Party," in an article describing the formation of Solidarity.

 Oppression

 Solidarity opposes nationalism, racism and all forms of homophobia and sexism.
 They stand for self-determination for Aboriginal and Torres Strait Islanders.
 Solidarity claims to stand up for Muslims and Middle Eastern people against the rise in anti-Muslim racism they see as associated with the War on Terror.

 Entryism

-Reportedly, Solidarity has engaged in entryist tactics within the Australian Greens.
+In December 2018, two NSW Greens MPs accused Solidarity of entryism within the Greens.